 Experienced Post-Conviction And Habeas Corpus Representation

 Sometimes, state courts get cases wrong.
 They will convict innocent people or apply the law improperly.
 When that happens, a person can file a writ of habeas corpus asking a federal court to release him or her from custody.
 These federal habeas corpus proceedings are legally complex and have a difficult legal process.
-You will need a diligent habeas corpus attorney like Keith Gore to help you or your loved one through the process.
+You will need a diligent habeas corpus attorney like Keith Gore, Lawyer, to help you or your loved one through the process.

 What Is Habeas Corpus?